ualib/agda-algebras/algebras_in_lean.rst

      end
    end subuniverse

 Now we get to the more interesting part.
 We present a definition of subuniverse generation using an *inductive type*.
-Naturally, this is based on the inductive definition appearing in the :ref:`subuniverse generation theorem <thm-1-14>` of :numref:`Section %s <subalgebras>`.
-While we're at it, we go ahead and formalize the proof of the :ref:`subuniverse generation theorem <thm-1-14>`.
+This is a codification of the inductive definition appearing in the :ref:`subuniverse generation theorem <thm-1-14>` of :numref:`Section %s <subalgebras>`.
+While we're at it, we'll go ahead and formalize the proof of the :ref:`subuniverse generation theorem <thm-1-14>`.

 .. code-block:: lean